Hemionitis arifolia: How to Grow the Lovely Heart Fern

 Because of this, it stays beneath the thick canopy and rarely sees direct sunlight.

-heart leaf fern up close
+heart leaf fern close up

 The leaves are very delicate, and scorching is all too easy in direct light!